Primary Care

 Find a Family Doctor Accepting New Patients

-Which is Right for You?
+Which is right for you?

 The great thing about both of these types of doctors is you don't need a family to see a family medicine doctor or have internal issues to see an internal medicine doctor.
 Internists see patients 18 years and older, while family practitioners can see patients of any age.
-No matter which type you go with for your primary care physician, it’s important that you choose a doctor you’re comfortable with.
+No matter which type you go with for your primary care provider, it’s important that you choose a doctor you’re comfortable with.

-Next Steps Match with a Primary Care Physician
+Next Steps Rochester Regional Health Primary Care

 doctor icon